brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 10. **EventID5136-5137-5141-ADObjectChanges.ps1**
     Analyzes Active Directory object changes and deletions (Event IDs 5136, 5137, and 5141), producing a CSV report for auditing AD modifications.

-11. **EventIDs6005-6006-6008-6009-6013-1074-1076-SystemRestarts.ps1**
+11. **EventID6005-6006-6008-6009-6013-1074-1076-SystemRestarts.ps1**
     Retrieves details of system restarts and shutdown events (Event IDs 6005, 6006, 6008, 6009, 6013, 1074, and 1076) from the System log using `Get-EventLog`.

 12. **Migrate-WinEvtStructure-Tool.ps1**
-    Moves Windows Event Log files to a new directory, updating registry paths; stops and restarts the Event Log service to move .evtx files; requires administrative privileges.
+    Moves Windows Event Log files to a new directory, updating registry paths; stops and restarts the Event Log service to move `.evtx` files; requires administrative privileges.

 ## ❓ Additional Assistance

 *All script codes can be customized to suit your specific needs.
 For further assistance or detailed information on prerequisites and setup, please refer to the `README.md` in the main root folder.*